sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

 # Route (v0.1): wire a source edge to one or more sink edges over a stream graph.
 The stream is the
 # noun; --from / --to attach edges to it.
 The graph repacketises, it does not transcode -- frames
 # travel encoded from source to sink.
 See "The route verb" below.
-sipsorcery route --from testpattern --to out.ivf -d 10          # generate VP8, record to IVF sipsorcery route --from testpattern --to play                  # generate VP8, watch in ffplay sipsorcery route --from testpattern --to play --to out.ivf     # tee: watch AND record at once sipsorcery route --from whep:https://b.siobud.com/api/whep --to out.ivf --token key  # record a live WebRTC stream sipsorcery route --from sip:music@iptel.org --to whip:http://localhost:8080/whip      # bridge a SIP call to WebRTC
+sipsorcery route --from testpattern --to out.h264 -d 10         # generate H264, record to Annex B sipsorcery route --from testpattern --to play                  # generate H264, watch in ffplay sipsorcery route --from testpattern --to play --to out.ivf     # tee: watch AND record at once sipsorcery route --from whep:https://b.siobud.com/api/whep --to out.ivf --token key  # record a live WebRTC stream sipsorcery route --from sip:music@iptel.org --to whip:http://localhost:8080/whip      # bridge a SIP call to WebRTC